vsm/vsm-dictionary/README.md

 ### Intro

 [VSM-sentences](http://scicura.org/vsm/vsm.html)
-are built from terms that are linked to semantic identifiers, which can be provided by several 'dictionary' webservices.
+are built from terms that are linked to semantic identifiers;
+and these can be provided by several 'dictionary' webservices.

 VsmDictionary is a module that provides a standard interface for communicating with a term-providing service, and for translating data